Euro banknotes: Counterfeiting

 The European Central Bank publishes information on the amount of counterfeit banknotes removed from circulation every 6 months.
 In 2009, the ECB reported the highest-ever amount of counterfeits with 860,000 removed items, a rate of 64 per million banknotes in circulation.
 According to an investigation of the University of Lausanne, the ratio of counterfeited banknotes was about 10 in one million real banknotes for the Swiss franc, of 100 in one million for United States dollar and of 300 in one million for pound sterling.

 In 2011, 606,000 euro counterfeits were removed from circulation (41 per million).
 In 2012, it was lower at 531,000 euro counterfeits (34 per million).
 In 2014, the ECB removed 838,000 counterfeit euro banknotes from circulation (48 per million).
 Since then, these values have continuously decreased, mainly due to the improved security features of the Europa series.

 In 2021, 347,000 euro counterfeits were seized, equivalent to a rate of 12 counterfeits per million banknotes in circulation.
 The majority of counterfeit items were €50 (33.8%) and €20 (32.1%) banknotes.

+In 2024, the amount of counterfeit banknotes was still on a relative low, after a sharp decrease due to the COVID-19 pandemic.
+The central bank states that "Most counterfeits are easy to detect as they have no, or only very poor, imitations of security features."
+This, together with the gradual decline after 2013 suggests that the improved security features on the Europa edition make it increasingly difficult to create a convincing fake.